a-wenzel/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/01_Within_V5.md

 # Upgrade Notes for Upgrades within Pimcore 5

+## Pimcore 5.1

+* The default priority of bundles enabled via extension manager was changed from `0` to `10` to make sure those bundles are loaded before the `AppBundle` is loaded.
+Please make sure this works for your application and set a manual priority otherwise.
+See https://github.com/pimcore/pimcore/pull/2328 for details.

 ## Build 149 (2017-11-14)

 The Piwik integration which was recently added was refactored to always use a full URI including the protocol for the Piwik